amitlan/website/writing/pg/partition-logical-replication/index.md

 layout: writing
 title: "Postgres 13: Partitioned tables can now be replicated"
 ---
-# Postgres 13: Partitioned tables can now be replicated
+# Partitioned tables can now be replicated
-## ...slightly more conveniently
+## ...a bit more conveniently

+May 14, 2020

 If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of those